Traveling by Train

 To get to Como Lago from Malpensa Airport, you first take the train to Saronno and then change platforms for trains bound for Como Lago.
 The journey time from Malpensa Aeroporto to Saronno takes approximately 20 minutes and stops at a few local stations.

 At Saronno, you must disembark and change platforms for a train bound for Como Lago.
 The journey time from Saronno to Como Lago is approximately 45 minutes.
-At Saronno always keep hold of your luggage and by your side at all times.
+At Saronno always keep hold of your luggage or by your side at all times.

 Como Lago is in Piazza Giacomo Matteotti at the lakefront and across the road from the Como Bus Station.